 This FAA article tells more – Flying with children

 A CARES harness is the only FAA-approved child flying safety device.
-It is suitable for children from 1 year and older that weight between 22 and 44 pounds (and up to 40″ tall).
+It is suitable for children from 1 year and older that weigh between 22 and 44 pounds (and up to 40″ tall).
 They are lightweight and much easier to carry than a car seat.
 They can be purchased on Amazon – Child Airplane Travel Harness.

 This FAA video shows how to fit a car seat in an aircraft seat: